 Class 12 Accountancy Weightage Snapshot (CBSE 2026 Theory Paper)

-The Partnership Firms unit delivers 35 marks of the 80-mark theory paper - the highest single-unit weightage.
-The handwritten notes for these chapters are the highest-ROI final-week revision read.
+The Partnership Firms unit gives 35 marks of the 80-mark theory paper.
+That is the highest single-unit weightage.
+The handwritten notes for these chapters are the best final-week revision read.

 UnitChaptersCBSE Marks (2026)